 Other factors besides community capitals found in this study to be important in healthcare professionals' recruitment and retention decisions have also been cited in many studies in the literature.
 As we have found, financial rewards are usually less important to rural healthcare professionals than other factors, such as social and professional relationships (Cutchin et al., 1994; Ellsbury et al., 2002; Heneghan et al., 2005; Daniels et al., 2007; Helland et al., 2010; Renner et al., 2010).
 The desire to feel needed or to have an impact is among the most important factors affecting location choices of healthcare professionals in several studies (Conte et al., 1992; Daniels et al., 2007; Hancock et al., 2009), though this is not true in every study that investigated this factor (Helland et al., 2010).
-Workload and on-call responsibilities are also found to be very important in many studies, especially in affecting the retention of healthcare professionals (Conte et al., 1994; Cutchin, 1997b; Ellsbury et al., 2002; Humphreys et al., 2002; Pathman et al., 2004; Mayo and Mathews, 2006).
-The effects of healthcare professionals in several studies or partner are also cited as important by a substantial fraction of professionals in several studies, though this is usually not one of the most often cited factors (Conte et al., 1992; Cutchin et al., 2002; Paniels et al., 2002; Daniels et al., 2007; Renner et al., 2009).
+Workload and on-call responsibilities are also found to be very important in many studies, especially in affecting the retention of healthcare professionals (Conte et al., 1992; Cutchin et al., 1994; Cutchin, 1997b; Ellsbury et al., 2002; Humphreys et al., 2002; Pathman et al., 2004; Mayo and Mathews, 2006).
+The effects of healthcare professionals' location decisions on their spouse or partner are also cited as important by a substantial fraction of professionals in several studies, though this is usually not one of the most often cited factors (Conte et al., 1992; Cutchin et al., 1994; Ellsbury et al., 2002; Daniels et al., 2007; Renner et al., 2010).

 Our findings are broadly consistent with the findings in the literature concerning: the high importance of social relationships, need for healthcare professionals, and workload and on-call responsibilities, and the relatively low importance of cultural amenities, financial rewards, and perspectives of the spouse or partner in the recruitment and retention of rural healthcare professionals.
 Other types of community capitals are found to be of varying importance across the contexts studied in the literature-including human, physical, natural, and financial capital.
 For example, few studies found natural amenities and outdoor recreation opportunities to be among the most important factors cited by healthcare professionals, but in the Northwest States studied by Ellsbury et al. (2002), these factors were highly important.
-It may be that healthcare professionals who are attracted to other regions less well-endowed with natural amenities.
+It may be that healthcare professionals who are attracted to other regions less well-endowed with natural amenities to a greater extent than professionals who are attracted to other regions less well-endowed with natural amenities.
 Differences across study contexts in terms of access to other types of community assets may also help explain some of the other variations across studies in the importance of those types of assets.